To provide you with the best experience, cookies are used on this site. Find out more here.

 Colne

-The new look Bannisters Restaurant & Afternoon Tea is now open.
+The new look Bannisters Restaurant is now open.
 The perfect destination to enjoy a specially created menu of freshly prepared dishes cooked to order.
-Bannisters walk-in restaurant serves classic and contemporary dishes throughout the…
+Bannisters walk-in restaurant serves classic and contemporary dishes throughout the day in a…

 12. Tourism For All